moshesipper/tiny_ga/README.md

-# tiny-ga
-Tiny Genetic Algorithm in Python
+#Tiny Genetic Algorithm in Python

 A minimalistic program implementing a genetic algorithm with the following attributes: